edgware/edgware.github.io/docs/reference/sys_and_serv/registration.md

         <td>A set of attributes associated with the service.
 Service attributes are not defined by Edgware.</td>
     </tr>
     <tr>
-        <td colspan="4">An extended form of this message is available to register additonal information about the system type using the following optional fields:</td>
+        <td colspan="4">An extended form of this message is available to register additional information about the system type using the following optional fields:</td>
     </tr>
     <tr>
         <td><code>desc</code></td>